Funiusa/the_factory_bot_task/README.md

 ## Interaction with the project :

 1) Clone the project
-2) Checkout to background branch
+2) Checkout to develop branch
+3) Fill .env according to the config.py variables
 3) Use the commands below:

 Run project in regular mode